Plaisir Bahamboula: International career

-Musical career
+Post-playing career

 After retiring from football, Bahamboula pursued a career in making humorous videos on social media.
 He would gain over 1 million followers across several platforms.
-He would also become a musical artist, and made several musical videos.
+He would also become a musical artist, and made several music videos.

 Personal life

-Plaisir’s younger brothers Dylan, Dolan, and Jason Bahamboula are footballers.
+Plaisir’s younger brothers Dylan, Dolan, and his cousin Jason Bahamboula are footballers.
 His cousin Yven Moyo is a professional footballer as well.